KnowageLabs/Knowage-Documentation/chapter_3/create_qbe/qbe.rst

          Spatial dimension is only available for Enterprise Edition with LI licence.

 The Qbe engine supports *spatial* queries through a set of operators (that return true or false) or a set of functions (that usually return a measure).
-This feature is only available when the Location Intelligence (LI) license is possessed and when data are stored in Oracle 12c database.
+This feature is only available for the Location Intelligence (LI) license and when data is stored in Oracle 12c databases.
 It is also fundamental that the Business Model has to be tagged as *geographical* model.
 You can refer to Meta Web Section to have details on how to set the geographical option using Knowage Meta.

-We suppose that we have a BM with geographical dimensions enabled (by a technical user).
-In this case the dimensions which has spatial fields are marked with the compass icon |earthIcon|.
-Once the spatial dimension is expanded the fields are listed.
-Here there is no tracking symbol to distinguish between geographical attributes and the “normal” one.
-Therefore it is very important that the user is previously informed of which fields has geometrical properties.
+In a BM with geographical dimensions enabled (by a technical user), the dimensions which has spatial fields are marked with the compass icon |earthIcon|.
+Expanding the spatial dimension the list of fields is shown and there is no way to distinguish between geographical and non geographical attributes.
+Therefore the user has to be already aware of which fields have geometrical properties.

 .. |earthIcon| image:: media/earthIcon.png
    :width: 30